Skip to main content

 Buffer

-The buffer creates a zone around given points, lines, or polygons with a specified buffer distance.
+This tool allows you to create zones around points, lines, or polygons with a specified distance.

 1. Explanation